-For the graduate programs in Clinical Psychology, Family Therapy, School Psychology, and Industrial-Organizational Psychology, please see their respective sections.
+For the graduate programs in Clinical Psychology (p.
+240), Family Therapy (p.
+241), School Psychology (p.
+242), and Industrial-Organizational Psychology (p.
+236), please see their respective sections.

 The graduate program in Psychology leads to the Master of Arts (M.A.) degree.
 The program is a vehicle for advanced study of human behavior and provides students with a variety of theoretical perspectives from across psychology such as social, cognitive, developmental, and neuropsychology.
-The program is designed for students planning to work in social service or research centers, teach at the community college level, or pursue a doctoral program at another institution.
+The program is designed for students planning to work in social service or research centers, teach at the community college level, or pursue a doctoral program.